LemesoftNostalgic/sprint-o-matic/README.md

 ## Command-line usage

 For the advanced users, there are more detailed options in the form of command-line options.
-These are not as well tested as the home screen.
-For using them, also the following python module needs to be installed:

-  * python -m pip install argparse
+It is also possible to write the route analyses to a file.

+**--analysis** Whether to write the route analyses into a file

-These options are useful if you want to play with your own map:
+These options are useful if you want to play with your own map.
+When using them, you don't go to the home screen, but the game starts
+immediately:

 **--mapFileName** sprint orienteering map, png format